Skip to main content

 • Reduces signal attenuation because of enhanced impedance matching and mitigates EMI/EMC radiation from the stub

-• Reduced excitation of resonance modes.
+• Reduces excitation of resonance modes.

-• Decreased via-to-via crosstalk.
+• Decreases via-to-via crosstalk.

 How much residual stub length can remain?

-Once you decide to back drill, you will need to decide how much residual stub length can remain.
-The decision will depend on several interrelated factors including the desired signal integrity performance and practical (cost-effective) manufacturing considerations and limitations.
-Usually, increasing the number of vias that need to be back drilled and decreasing the maximum residual stub length will increase the manufacturing costs of the PCB/backplane.
+Usually, increasing the number of vias that need to be back-drilled and decreasing the maximum residual stub length will increase the manufacturing costs of the PCB/backplane.
 Given below is a table that details the signal loss corresponding to a residual stub length.

 Remaining Residual Stub